pegros/PEG_LIST/help/sfpegActionBarCmp.md

 * **ldsForm** opens a popup to create / edit a record leveraging the standard [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation) base component (updates being then made via LDS)
-    * _title_ and _message_ properties enable to change the corresponding text elements in the top part of the displayed popup.
+    * `title` and `message` properties enable to set the corresponding text elements in the top part of the displayed form popup (default values being applied otherwise, see **sfpegActionDefault...** custom labels).
-    * _columns_ property defines how many fields are displayed per line in the popup form,
+    * `columns` property defines how many fields are displayed per line in the popup form,
-    * _record_ property enables to set contextual elements for the form,
+    * `record` property enables to set contextual elements for the form,
-        * _Id_, _RecordTypeId_ and _ObjectApiName_ sub-properties are a must to initialize the appropriate form
+        * `Id`, `RecordTypeId` and `ObjectApiName` sub-properties are a must to initialize the appropriate form
-        * _edit_ vs _create_ mode is automatically derived from the presence of the “Id” sub-property
+        * _edit_ vs _create_ mode is automatically derived from the presence of the `Id` sub-property
         * Other sub-properties may be used to set default values for the form fields (according to their API names)
-    * _fields_ property enables to list the set of fields to be displayed in the popup form and consists in a list of form field definitions
+    * `fields` property enables to list the set of fields to be displayed in the popup form and consists in a list of form field definitions
-        * each form field definition needs a “name” containing the API name of the field to be displayed
+        * each form field definition needs a `name` containing the API name of the field to be displayed
         * display properties may be tuned to set the field as disabled, required or hidden.
         * Only the fields explicitely mentioned in this list are submitted by the form.
 ```